BitCANN/bitcann-contracts/README.md

 #### DomainFactory

 The DomainFactory burns the auctionNFT and issues 3 new NFTs [DomainNFTs](#domainnfts).
 It verifies that the actionNFT input is at least 1 day old.
 It also attaches the tokenAmount from auctionNFT to the authorized contract's thread.

+Constructor:
+- `domainContractBytecode`: The partial bytecode of the domain contract that has an Owner.
+- `minWaitTime`: The minimum wait time in blocks to consider an auction ended.
+- `maxPlatformFeePercentage`: The maximum fee percentage that can be charged by the platform.

 Transaction Structure:
 | # | Inputs | Outputs |